Use our new digital marketing tools infographic to manage how you use marketing technology

 As marketers today, we’re fortunate to have a huge number of free and low-cost tools to give us insight about our customers, competitors and market.
 They also help us compete by delivering automated relevant, real-time communications integrated across desktop and mobile and digital plus traditional marketing channels.

-To help highlight the range of great options available, our infographic and free Digital Marketing Tools and Services 2016 download recommends 30 categories of marketing technology and our pick of the most popular 5 in each category.
+To help highlight the range of great options available, our infographic and free Digital Marketing Tools and Services 2017 download recommends 30 categories of marketing technology and our pick of the most popular 5 in each category.
 We’ve grouped them across the Smart Insights RACE Planning framework for managing digital marketing so you can review where you could make better use of the tools across the customer lifecycle.
 Click on the infographic below to see a larger version.

 What inspired us to create this infographic and guide?